clairedavid/intro_to_ml/_sources/basics/model_eval_3_roc_curve.md

 A perfect classifier will have AUC = 1.
 ````

-While it is convenient to have a single number for comparing classifier, the AUC is not reflecting how classifiers perform for specific ranges of signal efficiencies.
+While it is convenient to have a single number for comparing classifiers, the AUC is not reflecting how classifiers perform for specific ranges of signal efficiencies.
 It is always important while optimizing or choosing a classifier to check its performance in the range relevant for the given problem.